 Basic iPad Lessons to Teach You the iPad

 Are you thinking about buying an iPad and want to learn more about it?
 Or do you own an iPad and want to put it to better use?
-These lessons are designed for beginners and cover the basics from what that round button at the bottom of the iPad does to how you can move or delete an app.
-There is even a lesson with tips that will help you get the most out of the iPad and perhaps even teach your friends a neat trick or two.
+These lessons are designed for beginners and cover the basics from how to move apps to tips for better productivity.

 iPad home screen